LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 All the necessary components and their circuitry are recorded on a (+pcb) \ref{1D_sensor_schematic_and_circuit_board.png} and subsequently manufactured.
 In addition, footprints are provided for various sensor (+ic) packages.
-By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts ontop of the sensor (+ic)s.
+By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts on top of the sensor (+ic)s.

 Special attention is paid to the provision of an accessible SYNC-(+gpio) connector.
 This enables subsequent multi-sensor synchronization and also offers options for later extensions.